chasmani/piecewise-regression/paper/paper.md

     y = \alpha x + c + \beta (x-\psi) H(x-\psi) + \zeta \,,
 \end{equation}

-where given some data, $x$, $y$, we are trying to estimate the gradient of the first segment, $\alpha$, the intercept of the first segment, $c$, the change in gradient from the first to second segments, $\beta$, and the breakpoint position, $\psi$. $H$ is the Heaviside step function and \zeta is a noise term.
+where given some data, $x$, $y$, we are trying to estimate the gradient of the first segment, $\alpha$, the intercept of the first segment, $c$, the change in gradient from the first to second segments, $\beta$, and the breakpoint position, $\psi$. $H$ is the Heaviside step function and $\zeta$ is a noise term.
 This cannot be solved directly through linear regression as the relationship is non-linear.
 We can take a linear approximation by a Taylor expansion around some initial guess for the breakpoint, $\psi^{(0)}$,

 \begin{equation}
     y \approx \alpha x + c + \beta (x - \psi^{(0)}) H (x - \psi^{(0)}) - \beta (\psi - \psi^{(0)}) H(x - \psi^{(0)}) + \zeta \,.